 However there was a great famine and they were driven south to take refuge in Egypt, where they flourished under a remarkable leader called Joseph who gained favour with the Pharaohs by prophesying seven good years followed by seven bad years.
 But then they fell into slavery from which they were delivered by a leader called Moses who punished the Egyptians with Ten Plagues to escape from which the Egyptians allowed him to lead his people out of Egypt, escaping across the Red Sea and then wandering for many years in the Sinai desert until they eventually reached the ‘promised land’.

 Moses is a crucial figure in the story of Judaism.
 According to the Bible he lived for 120 years, but if he did all the various things attributed to him in the various different books in the Bible, he must have lived much longer than that; so there is much debate as to who is the pharaoh of the Exodus.
-Ahmose I at the very beginning of the New Kingdom is sometimes suggested but he is surely too early.
-The film The Ten Commandments made Rameses II into the relevant pharaoh, but there is little evidence for this.
+The expulsion of the Hyksos at the very beginning of the New Kingdom is sometimes suggested as a suitable parallel, but this he is surely too early.
+Rameses II is sometimes suggested, but without much evidence.
 I rather feel we should place it at the end of the New Kingdom.

 This period comes to an end with the charismatic figure of King David, his successor and son Solomon, and his predecessor Saul.
 David was apparently a shepherd boy who was a good singer who then became a military champion by killing Goliath, the champion of the Philistines, with a well aimed sling stone.
 He and his successor Solomon established their capital at Jerusalem where they built a magnificent temple.